Global stability of the plane wave solutions to the relativistic string with non-small perturbations: Abstract

 \section{Abstract}

 This paper is concerned with the global stability of the plane wave solutions to the relativistic string equation with non-small perturbations.
-Under certain decay assumptions on the plane wave, we conclude that the perturbed system admits a globally smooth solution if the perturbation is non-small along the travelling direction of the plane wave, while the perturbation along the transversal direction is sufficiently small.
+Under certain decay assumptions on the plane wave, we conclude that the perturbed system admits a globally smooth solution if the perturbation along the transversal direction is sufficiently small, while the travelling direction is allowed to be large.
 By choosing a gauge adapted to the plane wave solution, we deduce an equivalent Euler-Lagrangian equation for the perturbation whose quasilinear structure is reflected precisely in the induced geometry of the relativistic string.
 It then helps to proceed a geometrically adapted and weighted energy argument for which robust estimates suffice.
 Moreover, due to the non-trivial background solutions, the induced metric of the relativistic string involves linear perturbations with undetermined signs, and hence a key observation is needed to guarantee that the energies associated to the multipliers are positive up to lower order terms.

 {\sl Key words and phrases}: relativistic string; plane wave; null condition; large energy; global existence.